ethanwask/SP500-Analysis.github.io/README.md

 # Exploring the Makeup and Performance of the S&P 500 Index...
-Is a Recession Looming?
+Identifying Indicators of a Looming Recession

 <details>
   <summary>Focus Problem 🚩</summary>